RobustoFramework/Multi-platform-Multi-board/README.md

 * Unit testing
   * Local on the native platform
   * And running on the boards
+* a [Kconfig implementation](development/README.md#kconfig-config) to help you hold your config even if you don't use ESP-IDF.

 # Making it work for you